rogerpadilla/prouter/README.md

 Unique features:
 * Send "flash" messages between routes when navigating.
-* Supports "off" optional-callback, called when leaving the current route.
+* Supports "deactivate" optional-callback, called when leaving the current route.
 * Register listeners before and after the routes changes.
 * Cancel navigation by setting evt.canceled to true inside the callback for the event 'route:before'.